Patient-specific solution of the electrocorticography forward problem in deforming brain: Methods

 \subsection{Patient-specific model generation}

 In this section, we describe the methods used to create a detailed patient-specific model for the EEG forward problem.
 Accurate solution of the EEG forward problem requires a correspondingly accurate representation of both the computational domain (\(\Omega\) in Eq.~\eqref{eq:poisson-eq}) and the tissue conductivity (\(C\) in Eq.~\eqref{eq:poisson-eq}) throughout the conducting head volume.
 The head volume is bounded by the rigid skull and scalp which can be easily extracted from the preoperative images.
 The brain, however, is a soft tissue that deforms due to the insertion of the electrode grid array.
-To take into account the brain shift following electrode insertion we apply our biomechanics-based image warping techniques to accurately predict the postoperative brain geometry.
-A detailed description of each step of the proposed method is provided in the following subsections.
+To take into account the brain shift following electrode insertion we apply our biomechanics-based image warping techniques to predict the postoperative brain geometry.
+Fig.~\ref{fig:flowchart} provides a flowchart of the proposed methodology.